Sugar and Processed Foods – What Can Go Wrong?

 PROCESSED FOODS AND SUGAR INCREASE RISK OF DIABETES

 Add sugar and trans fats in processed foods to the list of foods that will increase diabetes risk—type 2 diabetes, that is.

-Diabetes is a chronic illness that occurs when the body loses its sensitivity to high blood sugar, making the sugar in the blood stream itself bring great harm to the body.
-This includes loss of nerve endings and even fingers and feet, along with increased risk of coma and even death.
+Diabetes is a chronic illness that occurs when the body loses its sensitivity to high blood sugar, making the sugar in the bloodstream itself bring great harm to the body.
+This includes loss of nerve endings and even fingers and feet, along with the increased risk of coma and even death.

 PROCESSED FOODS AND SUGAR: JUST PLAIN UNHEALTHY

 It’s plain and simple.
 Eating too much processed food and sugar is not worth it, and it’s a much greater benefit to one’s health to focus on chemical-free, whole, unprocessed nutrient dense foods instead.

 Not only do processed foods increase the risk of heart disease, obesity, and diabetes, they can also all-around boost the likelihood of health problems like stroke and even one of the deadliest illnesses of all time: cancer.

 Still not sure if processed food and sugar is really a problem?

 Try embracing a clean eating lifestyle: one that passes on those tempting foods and instead favors whole fruits, vegetables, nuts, and clean proteins or dairy.